Test disk access speed for a Java application

 - Automated compression of files controlled by the OS.

 - Specific issues with the Java version and OS.
-This is rare occurrence, however a bug or known issue within the JVM may cause it to perform poorly on a specific OS.
+This is a rare occurrence, however, a bug or known issue within the JVM may cause it to perform poorly on a specific OS.

 - Other applications or operations that are currently using the disk.

 - The disk capacity may be nearing full, which on some OS can slow the performance of the disk (in this particular example, it was on Solaris).

 - Lucene has some issues with file deletion in Windows.

 Since Lucene uses mmapdirectory and specifically to the Windows OS, it keeps the handles open to these mapped files even after close, not allowing these files to be deleted.
 Lucene Class MMapDirectory